 Several modern Hopi clans trace their ancestry back to Sinagua migrants leaving the Verde Valley for religious reasons.
 There are also stories among the Hopi and Zuni of the fireworks that accompanied the eruption of Sunset Crater Volcano around 1000 CE.
-Those stories could only have been passed into their oral histories by later migrants from the San Francisco Peaks area at the northern end of Sinagua territory.
-The Hopi still return to some ancient Sinagua sites to perform religious ceremonies in honor of their ancestors.
+Those stories could only have been passed into their oral histories by migrants moving away from and then returning to the San Francisco Peaks area at the northern end of Sinagua territory.
+Some Hopi still return to ancient Sinagua sites to perform religious ceremonies in honor of their ancestors.

 Archaeologically speaking, the area east of the Grand Canyon and northeast of the San Francisco Peaks was occupied as early as about 500 CE.
 The area wasn't very populated and most of the people lived in pithouses.
 Water was scarce and farming was marginal.
 When the volcano erupted, they ran for their lives.
 Most seem to have run south to the Sycamore Canyon and Verde Valley area.
 Some may have gone northeast to Kayenta and Tusayan.
 A few decades later, the lava was cool.
 Almost everything east of the volcano was blanketed with a thick layer of cinders.
 Those cinders held water and water held promise.

 The people returned and thrived.
 The crops were good, the population grew, the old pueblos were rebuilt and larger structures were built, too.
 Then the flood of incoming aggressive Athapascans began.
 The people left and generally headed upstream along the riverbeds in search of more peaceful habitat.